Skip to Content

 Chilean flamingos cooling off outside Flamingo Hotel

-Well, there’s plenty to keep them occupied.
-One of the easiest places to start is with animals located at different places on the strip.
+Are you visiting Vegas as a family with younger kids?
+Well, there’s plenty to keep them occupied, and one of the easiest places to start is with animals located at different spots along the Strip.

-Mandalay Bay – Head over to the Shark Reef Aquarium to see a variety of marine life including rays, turtles and of course sharks.
+• Mandalay Bay – Head over to the Shark Reef Aquarium to see a variety of marine life including rays, turtles and of course sharks.

-14. Walk LINQ Promenade + Ride The High Roller
+14. LINQ Promenade + The High Roller

 High Roller observation wheel and LINQ promenade in shadow not long after sunrise